Cheapest car insurance in Wisconsin for a bad driving record

 Cheapest car insurance in Wisconsin with a DUI

-While many insurers offer coverage after a DUI, Travelers has the lowest rate at $1,723.
+Although many insurance companies provide coverage after a DUI, Travelers offers the most affordable rate at $1,723 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Wisconsin.
+The table below compares average car insurance premiums in Wisconsin for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI